Issactly/AU-Game/README.md

 Frost | Ice, snow, frost and some weather.
 A rare atk type Water | Uses water to deal dmg (best against magma enm) Electricity | Shocking atks, can power machines, and heal futuristics

+If you've read this far, thank you! <3.
+We hope you enjoyed whats here so far.
+We also have a [wiki](https://github.com/Issactly/AU-Game/wiki) that we will be updated with the game.